motherlucker1/hello-world/README.md

 # hello-world
 This is for my PHYS 139/239 HW 3
-Physics and machine learning are fun!
+Physics and machine learning are very fun!